Campus Wellness Committee - UTDPP1017

 The Campus Wellness Committee is a University-wide Standing Committee appointed by the President not reporting to the Academic Senate of The University of Texas at Dallas.

-The Committee shall be composed of no fewer than nine voting members appointed by the President and shall include three staff members, three faculty members, and three students.
-Staff members will be nominated by the Staff Council.
-Faculty members will be nominated by the Academic Senate.
-Student members will be nominated by Student Government and serve for one year terms, which are renewable.
-The Vice President for Administration shall serve as the Responsible University Official.
+The Committee shall be composed of no fewer than eight voting representatives appointed by the President and shall include three staff representatives, three faculty and/or retiree representatives, and two wellness representatives.
+One representative from Recreational Sports, two representatives from Human Resources and one representative from the Office of Sustainability will be appointed ex officio with vote.
+Two students, one graduate and one undergraduate, will be appointed as non-voting student representatives.
+Staff and retiree representatives will be nominated by the Staff Council.
+Faculty representatives will be nominated by the Academic Senate.
+Wellness representatives will be nominated by Employee Health and Student Wellness.
+Student representatives will be nominated by the Student Government.
+The Vice President and Chief of Staff shall serve as the Responsible University Official.

 The term of service for voting representatives shall be for two years, effective September 1 to August 31, staggered in time to make approximately equal number of appointments expire each academic year.
 If for any reason a voting representative resigns, the President shall appoint another individual to serve the remainder of the unexpired term.